clarkema/pi-pico-hello-world/README.md

 ```

 (Don’t be tempted to run a single `git submodule update --init --recursive`
-from the root; you’ll pull in 2Gb+ of tinyurl submodules that you don’t need.)
+from the root; you’ll pull in 2Gb+ of tinyusb submodules that you don’t need.)

 This should generate `hello_world.uf2`